 Both the HRA and the Medicines and Healthcare products Regulatory Agency (MHRA) advocate a proportionate approach to the application of GCP to the conduct of clinical trials and the appropriate training of staff involved, including those seeking consent from potential participants.
 The HRA and MHRA joint statement clarifies the legal requirements for training in Good Clinical Practice (GCP) in the UK.

 For further information please go to: https://www.hra.nhs.uk/planning-and-improving-research/policies-standards-legislation/good-clinical-practice/

 To access GCP training please click on the following link: https://learn.nihr.ac.uk/

 The guidance sets out the good practice principles that doctors are expected to understand and follow if they are involved in research.
 It provides more detailed guidance on how the principles of Good Medical Practice and Consent apply in the context of research.
 Please click here to view the full guidance.

 A sponsor is the organisation that will be legally responsible for the management and organisation of the trial – this is normally an organisation such as a NHS Trust, a University or a commercial company – often the employer of the Chief Investigator of the study.
 For further guidance please click on the link below:

 If you have a research study that you wish to open at CHFT then the R&D Department will need to assess, arrange and confirm their capacity and capability to deliver the study at the Trust.
-This process has several stages and is explained in full in the document 'Local Confirmation of Assessment, Capability and Capacity'.
+This process has several stages and is explained in full in the document R&D Confirmation of Capacity & Capability SOP here.